NPIOcean/kval/README.md

 - `calc`: Various useful function
 - `util`: Various backend support functions

-Private for now, shoudl make public once there starts to be actual useful stuff here.
+Private for now, should make public once there starts to be actual useful stuff here.